intel/pti-gpu/README.md

  - [ze_tracer](tools/ze_tracer) - "Swiss army knife" for Level Zero API call tracing and profiling (former ze_intercept);
  - [cl_tracer](tools/cl_tracer) - "Swiss army knife" for OpenCL(TM) API call tracing and profiling;
  - [gpuinfo](tools/gpuinfo) - provides basic information about the GPUs installed in a system, and the list of HW metrics one can collect for it;
+ - [sysmon](tools/sysmon) - Linux "top" like utility to monitor GPUs installed on a system;

 ## Sample Tools & Utilities
 - tools for OpenCL(TM), DPC++ (with OpenCL(TM) backend) and OpenMP* GPU offload (with OpenCL(TM) backend):